julianpinedayyz/raspberryPiSetup/README.md

 	sudo apt-get update
 	sudo apt-get upgrade

+For the respberry pi 3

+	sudo apt-get update
+	sudo apt-get dist-upgrade

 In case you want to know more about apt-get, [this](http://www.tecmint.com/useful-basic-commands-of-apt-get-and-apt-cache-for-package-management/) link is really useful.

 ##Rpi-update first time: install git and certifications to reach github.